Graace-Jiang/RLGJ/StatusReport.md

 ## Conclusion

-The core challenge of this project was aligning industry classifications across two datasets with different naming conventions and levels of detail.
-We addressed this through manual mapping and iterative refinement, resulting in a clean and integrated dataset suitable for analysis.
+From the beginning, the main issue of this project was taking two different industry datasets and mapping them together because their names and levels of detail were different.
+We overcame this through manual mapping and iteration to get a nice clean data set ready for analysis.
+However, we now encountered new issues regarding statistical analysis, and are looking forward to the feedback on direction as well as techinical programming advice.